AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 **NO USER CONTROL CAMERA DIRECTION**

 The next vector required is the camera's direction e.g. at what direction it is pointing at.
 For now we let the camera point to the origin of our scene: (0, 0, 0).
+Remember that if we subtract two vectors from each other

 Next we have a camera front position which is where the camera is pointing.